jcreedcmu/workbench-doc/workbench-doc.md

 important for adoption that potential new users have a low-overhead way of reading (and perhaps modifying without saving) existing mathematical projects in the workbench.

+The onramp from this state to creating an account should be low-friction.

 ## Permissions